 - tiny rocks

 Water beads are super easy to “make”, they’re clean and, frankly, they’re really fun.
-Plus you only need a tablespoon or two to make an entire bin so one pack of water beads has lasted me for years.
+Plus you only need a tablespoon to make an entire bin so one pack of water beads has lasted me for years.

 You can also let your water bins dry and reuse them in the future.